2026 Saskatchewan Budget

 [ Percent Change Unless Otherwise Noted ]

-This stands in contrast with Saskatchewan’s capital plan which is expected to accelerate to $4.6 billion in FY 2025/26, a 10% increase from last year.
-Targeted areas include health facilities, various government services, along with Crown Corporations such as SaskPower and SaskEnergy.
-Capital spending plans of $4.4 billion on average over the next three years puts spending well above historical levels.
+Saskatchewan’s capital plan is expected to pull back to $4.3 billion in FY 2026/27, a 7% decrease from last year’s levels.
+That said, capital spending plans of $4.4 billion on average over the next three years still put spending well above historical levels.

 Net Debt Trajectory Still Intact